tobinbradley/Mecklenburg-County-GeoPortal/README.md

 * [jQuery UI](http://jqueryui.com/)

 ## Getting Started
+This app uses no server-side code.
+Fling it on any http server and it should start working.

 ### Navigating config.js
 config.js is a JavaScript object containing map and layer configuration information.